-Includes: Accommodations (warm wilderness cabin), home cooked meals (hot breakfast, box lunch, snacks, beverages and dinner), VHF/marine radio, and in-field transportation by boat charter to choice hunting locations.
+Includes: Accommodations are ocean front wilderness house (warm and comfortable), hearty home cooked meals (hot breakfast, box lunch, snacks, beverages and dinner), VHF/marine radio, and in-field transportation (Bayrunner boat, inflatable boats, and ATV side-by-side) to choice hunting locations.

 What to bring: See Planner tab on website, click on gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes and boats.

 Alaska Hunting License, Locking-tags, and Harvest Tickets: Purchase Alaska hunting license, locking-tags, and harvest tickets (no fee) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Kodiak.
-For U.S. Nonresident clients: Alaska hunting license: $160, Deer tags: $300 each, Harvest Tickets required: no fee, Sport Fishing license (7-day): $70, King salmon stamp (7-day): $45, Alaska waterfowl stamp: $10, and Federal migratory bird hunting and conservation stamp: $25.
+For U.S. Nonresident clients: Alaska hunting license: $160, Deer locking-tags: $300 each, Deer Harvest Tickets required: no fee; Alaska waterfowl stamp: $10, and Federal migratory bird hunting and conservation stamp: $25; Sport Fishing license (7-day): $70, King salmon stamp (7-day): $45.

-commercial airfare, air charter passenger seat to/from camp, hotel and meals (before and after hunt), Alaska hunting license, deer locking-tags (for each deer), harvest tickets (no fee), Alaska sport fishing license, King stamp if targeted, Alaska waterfowl stamp and Federal migratory bird hunting and conservation stamp, game meat processing/shipping, expediting trophy, taxidermy services, and gratuity.
+commercial airfare, air charter service (passenger seat, 100 pounds of personal gear, and rifle in soft case to/from camp), hotel and meals (before and after hunt), Alaska hunting license, deer locking-tags (for each deer), harvest tickets (no fee), Alaska waterfowl stamp, Federal migratory bird hunting and conservation stamp, Alaska sport fishing license King salmon stamp, game meat processing/shipping, expediting trophy, taxidermy services, and gratuity.